MaxHalford/maxhalford.github.io/content/blog/pandas-tricks.md

 | rain      |
 | rain      |

-Depending on the problem, it might be interesting to extract the time since an event occurred.
+Depending on the problem, it might be worthwhile to extract the time since an event occurred.
 For instance, we might want to produce a feature that indicates how long ago the `'rain'` value occurred.
-For the sake of simplicity, I'm going to assume that the period between each row is constant, and thus will simply count the number of steps since each value appeared.
+For the sake of simplicity, I'm going to assume that the period between each row is constant.
+I will thus simply count the number of steps that occured since each value appeared.
 Ideally, we want to have one column for each distinct value.
 Here is the code I use for doing so:

 ```py
 def steps_since(series):